DHTMLX/gantt-docs/data/desktop/content_security_policy.md

 Content Security Policy Compliance
 =========================

+Content Security Policy Compliance (CSP) is a web standard used to prevent unauthorized JavaScript execution.

-Starting from version 3.3, the library provides the **ext/dhtmlxgantt_csp.js** extension that allows working with dhtmlxGantt in case Content Security Policy (CSP) is enabled in the app.
+The dhtmlxGantt library provides the **ext/dhtmlxgantt_csp.js** extension that allows working with dhtmlxGantt in case Content Security Policy (CSP) is enabled in the app.
 It enhances the security of created apps.
-CSP is a web standard used to prevent unauthorized JavaScript execution.

 In order to enable CSP support in your app built with Gantt, you need to include the *dhtmlxgantt_csp.js* after *dhtmlxgantt.js*: